BuGlessRB/remixml/README.md

      the expression, the order of that expression will be reversed.
    - `scope`<br />
      Create a toplevel alias for the local scope in the current for loop.
+   - `mkmapping`<br />
+     Assign this comma-separated list of names to the columns of an array in each record.
 - `<delimiter>...</delimiter>`<br />
    Should be used inside a <b>for</b> loop.
 It will suppress its content upon the first iteration.